-Late Oct 2019: AFD and the Budget Office will review staffing and operation costs associated with WUI Code Essential Elements and develop fees and other funding source options.
+Nov 2019: AFD and the Budget Office will start a review of staffing and operation costs associated with WUI Code Essential Elements and begin to develop fees and other funding source options.

-Nov 2019: AFD and the Budget Office will develop cost options in a menu linked to the WUI code essential elements list.
-AFD will distribute the options and explain the impact on WUI code adoption.
+Dec 2019 into 2020: AFD and the Budget Office will develop cost options in a menu linked to the WUI code essential elements list.
+AFD will distribute the options and explain the impact on WUI code adoption in a memo to Mayor and Council.

-1.b.
+2.b.
 Maintaining Key Elements of the WUI Code

-Early Oct 2019: AFD will finalize a draft of the WUI code that is broken into a list of key elements.
+Oct 2019: AFD will finalize a draft of the WUI code that is broken into a list of key elements.
 Elements of the WUI code will be designated is "critical", "essential", or "recommended".

-Late Nov 2019: AFD will review the new draft of the Land Development Code (LDC) and be certain that "critical" and "essential" elements of Wildfire Prevention are included in the LDC or the WUI code subsection.
+Nov 2019: AFD will review the draft of the Land Development Code (LDC) and be certain that "critical" and "essential" elements of Wildfire Prevention are included in the LDC or the WUI code subsection.

-Dec 2019: AFD will track discussion of the LDC, watching that all the "critical" elements, and the majority of the "essential" elements of the WUI code are included.
-If "critical" or "essential" elements of the code are overlooked or purposely omitted, AFD will notify the City Manager of the problem prior to final adoption of the LDC.
+Dec 2019 into 2020: AFD will track discussion of the LDC, watching that all the "critical" elements, and the majority of the "essential" elements of the WUI code are included.
+If "critical" or "essential" elements of the code are overlooked or purposely omitted, AFD will notify the City Manager and Mayor and Council of the problem prior to final adoption of the LDC.

-Jan-Feb 2020: AFD will produce a final "after action" report listing any key elements of the WUI Code that were not adopted and why.
+Post LDC Adoption: AFD will produce a final "after action" report listing any key elements of the WUI Code that were not adopted and why.